Group-26-COP4655/LibraryApp/README.md

 List of network requests by screen

    * Login Screen
-      * (Read/GET) Query Parse for username and password
+      * (Read/GET) Query Parse for username and password [Create basic snippets for each Parse network request] (picture here)

    * Signup Screen
-      * (Read/GET) Query Parse for username (to see if it already exists)
+      * (Read/GET) Query Parse for username (to see if it already exists) [Create basic snippets for each Parse network request] (picture here)
-      * (Read/GET) Query Parse for email (to see if it already exists)
+      * (Read/GET) Query Parse for email (to see if it already exists) [Create basic snippets for each Parse network request] (picture here)

    * Loading Screen
-      * (Read/GET) Query Parse for an instance of the 'User' object
+      * (Read/GET) Query Parse for an instance of the 'User' object [Create basic snippets for each Parse network request] (picture here)
-      * (Create/POST) Add a new row in Parse 'User' table
+      * (Create/POST) Add a new row in Parse 'User' table [Create basic snippets for each Parse network request] (picture here)
       * (Read/GET) Query Parse for the 'Popular 20' object
+      [Create basic snippets for each Parse network request] (picture here)

    * Dashboard Screen
-      * (Read/GET) Query Parse for an instance of the 'Book' object
+      * (Read/GET) Query Parse for an instance of the 'Book' object [Create basic snippets for each Parse network request] (picture here)

    * Details Screen
-      * (Update/PUT) Append a 'Book' object to the 'Favorites' array
+      * (Update/PUT) Append a 'Book' object to the 'Favorites' array [Create basic snippets for each Parse network request] (picture here)
-      * (Update/PUT) Remove a 'Book' object from the 'Favorites' array
+      * (Update/PUT) Remove a 'Book' object from the 'Favorites' array [Create basic snippets for each Parse network request] (picture here)

    * Book Screen
-      * (Create/POST) Add a new row to the 'Bookmark' table
+      * (Create/POST) Add a new row to the 'Bookmark' table [Create basic snippets for each Parse network request] (picture here)
-      * (Delete) Delete a row from the 'Bookmark' table
+      * (Delete) Delete a row from the 'Bookmark' table [Create basic snippets for each Parse network request] (picture here)

    * Selection Screen
-      * (Read/GET) Query Open Library API to look for a book or collection of books
+      * (Read/GET) Query Open Library API to look for a book or collection of books [Create basic snippets for each Parse network request] (picture here)
-      * (Read/GET) Query Open Library API for the details of a selected book
+      * (Read/GET) Query Open Library API for the details of a selected book [Create basic snippets for each Parse network request] (picture here)

    * Checkout Screen
-      * (Update/PUT) Change the number of 'readers' in the selected 'Book' object
+      * (Update/PUT) Change the number of 'readers' in the selected 'Book' object [Create basic snippets for each Parse network request] (picture here)

    * Profile Screen
-      * (DELETE) Remove the current user's row from the 'User' table (when account is deleted)
+      * (DELETE) Remove the current user's row from the 'User' table (when account is deleted) [Create basic snippets for each Parse network request] (picture here)
-      * (Update/PUT) Append a 'User' object to the 'Friends' array
+      * (Update/PUT) Append a 'User' object to the 'Friends' array [Create basic snippets for each Parse network request] (picture here)
-      * (Update/PUT) Remove a 'User' object from the 'Friends' array
+      * (Update/PUT) Remove a 'User' object from the 'Friends' array [Create basic snippets for each Parse network request] (picture here)
-      * (Update/PUT) Change the image used for the 'Profile Picture'
+      * (Update/PUT) Change the image used for the 'Profile Picture' [Create basic snippets for each Parse network request] (picture here)
-      * (Update/PUT) Change the string used for the 'Bio'
+      * (Update/PUT) Change the string used for the 'Bio' [Create basic snippets for each Parse network request] (picture here)

 Existing API Endpoints